 Mandatory Requirements: The University will review the mandatory requirements to determine if they have been met.
 Coverage shall include:

-Labor & Materials for Preventive Maintenance on all HVAC Equipment related to VFDs, Building Automation Controls, Phoenix Controls, Lab and Building Exhaust Systems, Lab and Special Environment Controls, and equipment brands that are exclusive to Phoenix Controls, AAON, Camfil, Eaton, Seresco, Titus, Strobic Air Technologies products, Baltimore Aircoil Company, Taco Comfort Solutions, and Loren Cook
+Labor & Materials for Repairs on all HVAC Equipment related to VFDs, Building Automation Controls, Phoenix Controls, Lab and Building Exhaust Systems, Lab and Special Environment Controls, and equipment brands that are exclusive to Phoenix Controls, AAON, Camfil, Eaton, Seresco, Titus, Strobic Air Technologies products, Baltimore Aircoil Company, Taco Comfort Solutions, and Loren Cook.
+See attached Exhibit A for an equipment list.

 Labor & Materials for Repairs on all equipment listed above, including hourly rate, after hours and holidays.